jbcodeforce/java-studies/docs/quarkus.md

 Run with automatic compilation `./mvnw compile quarkus:dev`.

-Can be packaged using `./mvnw clean package` or `./mvnw clean package -Pnative` for native execution.
+Can be packaged using `./mvnw clean package` or `./mvnw clean package -Pnative` for native execution, you need a Graalvm installed locally, or use the command: `./mvnw package -Pnative -Dquarkus.native.container-build=true` to build with a docker build image.
+For native build see [QUARKUS - TIPS FOR WRITING NATIVE APPLICATIONS](https://quarkus.io/guides/writing-native-applications-tips)

 Start and override properties at runtime: